How much is your car worth?

-There are over 45 percent more Toyota dealers than there are Lincoln dealers, which makes it easier should you ever need service under the Highlander’s warranty.
+There are over 55 percent more Toyota dealers than there are Lincoln dealers, which makes it much easier should you ever need service under the Highlander’s warranty.

 J.D.
 Power and Associates’ 2019 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Toyota vehicles are more reliable than Lincoln vehicles.
 J.D.
 Power ranks Toyota second in reliability, above the industry average.
 With 39 more problems per 100 vehicles, Lincoln is ranked 19th.